 • Channels: announcements, lessons, Q&A

-• Schedule: topic threads Mon–Wed, live voice chat Fri
+• Schedule: topic threads Mon–Wed, live Q&A sessions on Fri

-• Resource pins: articles, educational videos, digital tools links
+• Resource pins: articles, educational videos, and digital classroom tools links

 Common Challenges & Solutions